CiscoDevNet/terraform-provider-fmc/docs/data-sources/ftd_platform_settings_banner.md

 ### Read-Only

-- `banner_text` (List of String) Banner text.
+- `text` (List of String) Banner text.
 Each element of the list is a separate line.
 - `type` (String) Type of the object; this value is always 'BannerSetting'.